-The recommended Anti-Virus and HIPS settings, which are also set as the default for a new policy in a fresh installation of the console, are configured to provide best protection as recommended by SophosLabs.
+The recommended Anti-Virus and HIPS settings, which are also set as the default for a new policy in a fresh installation of the console, are configured to provide the best protection as recommended by SophosLabs.

-In normal use, Sophos recommends you run Anti-Virus and HIPS with the default settings.
+In regular use, Sophos recommends you run Anti-Virus and HIPS with the default settings.
 If additional on-access scanning is enabled, more system resources may be consumed, which could increase CPU usage when starting up.

 Applies to the following Sophos product(s) and version(s) Sophos Endpoint Security and Control 10.0Enterprise Console

 How to configure Behavior Monitoring (HIPS)

 This should be switched on in practically all circumstances.
 On-access scanning provides virus checking for your workstations.
 All files that are opened by the computer are checked before they are run.

 On-write scanning is useful when tracking the source of infection on your network or if infected files are being written from over the internet.
 Files are written to your hard drive by your computer, or another computer will be checked when they are created.
 This will prevent a virus from spreading infected files over all open shares on your network.

 On-write scanning is particularly useful in tracing a virus that is spreading across network shares, but you should also check the use of file sharing on your network, particularly the security of administrative shares.

 On-rename scanning can be useful in similar circumstances to on-write scanning, except that the file involved will have been written as if it were a non-executable file, then renamed to make it executable.
 You should use on-rename scanning in the same circumstances as on-write scanning.